 Coverage may also be available for adult children and domestic partners.
 For more information regarding the available health plans, please visit the following links:

-C. EPIC BENEFITS+ SUPPLEMENTAL DENTAL INSURANCE
+C. DELTA DENTAL UNIFORM AND SUPPLEMENTAL DENTAL INSURANCE

-F. VISION INSURANCE
+D. VISION INSURANCE

 VSP supplemental vision insurance can enhance your base vision coverage provided by your health insurance by providing discounts for eyewear and contact lenses and exams.
 For more information, please visit the following link:

-G. GROUP TERM LIFE INSURANCE
+E. GROUP TERM LIFE INSURANCE

 Benefited employees are eligible for term, group life insurance available through the State of Wisconsin.
 The maximum benefit is equal to five times an employee’s annual salary.
 Spouse and dependent coverage is also available up to $20,000 and $10,000, respectively.
 Premium rates are based on age and salary and are updated yearly.